Cadecraft/HomepageOmni/README.md

 To test out the extension on Firefox:
 1. Download this source code
 2. In Firefox, go to `about:debugging`
-3. Go to the This Firefox section and upload this `manifest.json` file.
+3. Go to the This Firefox section and click `Load Temporary Add-on...`
+4. Upload this `manifest.json` file.

 To add the extension to Chrome:
 1. Download this source code